Do you care what other people think about you?

 1) Develop the self-confidence to accept who you are

-We’re not worried so much about what people think of us as we are about how we measure up to what we think they think we should be like.
+We’re not worried about what people think of us as much as we are about how we measure up to what we think they think we should be like.
 This is how you get caught up trying to fit in rather than being your authentic self.

-For most of my teenage years and my twenties, I was paralyzed by fear of what other people thought about me.
+For most of my teenage years and twenties, I was paralyzed by the fear of what other people thought about me.

 One of the big reasons I drank so much and watched football so much is because I wanted to fit in.
 I was a regular at the bar with all the other regular people, and I could talk football stats for days.
-This part of my life was fun but it didn’t give me purpose or make me happy.
-It was a mask so I didn’t have to deal with the possibility of social isolation.
+This part of my life was fun, but it didn’t give me purpose or make me happy.
+It was a mask I wore so that I didn’t have to deal with the possibility of social isolation.

-At that point in my life, I would have rather be accepted for what I wasn’t than be rejected for who I was.
+At that point in my life, I would have rather been accepted for who I wasn’t than be rejected for who I was.
 When you’re comfortable with who you are, you develop a “take it or leave it” attitude with people.
-The best way to do this is embrace the hobbies, interests, and lifestyle that you enjoy and build a social life around that.
+The best way to do this is to embrace the hobbies, interests, and lifestyle you enjoy and build a social life around that.
 Most people do the exact opposite–they build a life based on the people around them.

-This puts tremendous pressure on them to think, act, and behave in a certain way that may not be in the best interest of their authentic self developing.
-This is largely because they fear something meaningless: judgement from other people.
+This puts tremendous pressure on them to think, act, and behave in a certain way that may not be in the best interest of their authentic self.
+This is because they fear something meaningless: judgment from other people.
 Work on building yourself up and developing your skills as a man.
 Read my complete no-BS guide on how to develop yourself as a man to make sure you cover all the bases.